MostafaH04/task_tracker_py/README.md

-# CLI Task Tracker
+# CLI Task Tracker 📝
 [![codecov](https://codecov.io/gh/MostafaH04/task_tracker_py/graph/badge.svg?token=Z1Y0KH7JDC)](https://codecov.io/gh/MostafaH04/task_tracker_py)
 ![Pipeline](https://github.com/MostafaH04/task_tracker_py/actions/workflows/ci.yaml/badge.svg)

 Simple CLI task tracker.
-I was bored, so I decided to do this for fun :P
+I was bored, so I decided to do this for fun 😅

 It follows the problem description [here](https://roadmap.sh/projects/task-tracker).

-The main purpose of this project was to set up automated tests (using unittests & coverage module) that run using GitHub Actions.
-There are also some static analysis jobs using `ruff` and `mypy`.
+The main purpose of this project was to set up automated tests (using unittests & coverage module) that run using GitHub Actions 🚀.
+There are also some static analysis jobs using `ruff` and `mypy` 📃.

-# Cloning
+# Cloning 🖨️
 To clone the repo run the following commands
 ```
 git clone https://github.com/MostafaH04/task_tracker_py.git
 cd task_tracker_py
 ```

-# Usage
+# Usage 🚢
 The task tracker CLI follows the expected interface provided in the problem description.
 To call it one must call `py taskCLI.py`.

 ```